ottowayi/pycomm3/README.rst

 ``type`` will indicate the data type of the tag and include ``[<length>]`` if multiple array elements are requested.
 ``value`` will contain the value of the tag either read or written, structures (read only) will be in the form of a ``{ attribute: value, ... }``.
 Even though strings are technically structures, both reading and writing support automatically converting them to/from normal string objects.
-Any structures that contain a DINT and an array of SINTs will be treated as a string.
+Any structures that have only the attributes ``LEN`` (DINT) and ``DATA`` (array of SINT) will automatically be treated as strings.
 Reading of structures as a whole is supported as long as no attributes have External Access set to None (CIP limitation).
 Writing structures as a whole is not supported (for the time being) except for string objects.

 Examples::